Rich Denton

 Visit

-As lead designer, I was tasked with expanding the social network's reach to smartphone and tablets.
-I helped update the brand for these new platforms, design a more modern UI, and develop a new JavaScript framework to deliver optimal performance on mobile.
+As lead designer, I was tasked with expanding the social network's reach to smartphones and tablets.
+I helped update the brand for these new platforms, design a more modern UI, and develop a new JavaScript framework to deliver optimal performance across a wide array of mobile devices.

 Screenshot of the website Vennify